How to become a tree sponsor in the JST company forest

 TREEDOM MAP

-Real benefit for people and nature in Madagascar
+Projects offer real benefits for people and nature

-As we move toward sustainability, both forest and fruit tree species will be found in the JST agroforestry.
-These not only absorb CO2 from the atmosphere, they also secure the habitat for rare animal species.
+On the path to greater sustainability, the various JST agroforestry initiatives include both forest and fruit tree species.
+These not only absorb CO2 from the atmosphere, they also provide a habitat for rare animal species.

-Together, we are helping to promote biodiversity and species diversity in Madagascar.
-Additionally, we support the local people with this action.
-They take care of the trees and also benefit from the harvest periods.
+In this way, we are jointly helping to promote species diversity and biodiversity in many regions of the southern hemisphere.
+We also support local people with our campaigns.
+They look after the trees and also benefit from the harvest periods.

 Friendly agriculture employee with the fruits in his hands